HilarioFernandes/HilarioFernandes.github.io/_posts/2025-11-16-asotrraic.md

 ## Conclusions

 This overview has sought to summarize the main contributions of ([Bronzo, 2012](#bronzo2012)).
 In the paper, the main schools of readings on Wittgenstein's *Tractatus Logico-Philosophicus* are introduced.
-Bronzo also summarizes the main criticisms of the resolute readers, along with their responses.
+Bronzo also summarizes the main criticisms directed towards resolute readers, along with their responses.

 The text is essential for those who want to understand the divide in interpretive lines on the early Wittgenstein, and it highlights the possibilities of connections between the early and later works.